 - What are the most appealing placement types for employers?
 Does this differ by sector, size etc.? - What is the optimum wrap around support for employers?
-Does this differ by sector, size etc.? - What role does employer perception play in hiring people with neurodiverse conditions, and how can any misconceptions be addressed? - How can workplaces be 'neurodiversity friendly'?
-What support do employers currently access and what additional support do employers need? - How important is the wage subsidy to employers?
+Does this differ by sector, size etc.?

+- What role does employer perception play in hiring economically inactive young people, and how can any misconceptions be addressed? - How important is the wage subsidy to employers?
 Does this differ by sector, size etc.?